amitness/talks/data-science-in-the-cloud/README.md

 # Data Science in the Cloud

-This are the notebooks for the talk I gave on "Data Science in the Cloud" as part of KU IT Meet 2018.
+These are the notebooks for the talk I gave on "Data Science in the Cloud" as part of KU IT Meet 2018.

 The session was structured with case studies corresponding to the decreasing level of control you have over the underlying resources.

-- Local Computer / VM(EC2) Instances: [Intro to Data Science](intro-data-science)
+- Local Computer / EC2 Instances: [Intro to Data Science](intro-data-science)
 - AWS Sagemaker: [Detect digits in cheque](amount-in-cheque)
 - AWS ML Services: [CCTV Weapon Detection](weapon-detection-aws)
 - Serverless Computing: [Customer Reviews Sentiment](review-sentiments)